RSS3-Network/REPs/REPs/REP-1.md

 - **Core**: A Core REP describes functional changes to the RSS3 Network, such as changes to Sublayer parameters, DSL routing algorithm and epoch length.
 It will affect the implementation of the RSS3 Network.
 - **Protocol**: A Protocol REP changes the RSS3 Protocol, affecting how Open Information is structured and delivered to the end users on the DSL.
 It will affect the implementation of the RSS3 Network.
-- **Process**: A Process REP changes the workflow or governance process of the RSS3 network, like this REP itself.
+- **Process**: A Process REP changes the workflow or governance process of the RSS3 Network, like this REP itself.
 It will not affect the implementation of the RSS3 Network.
 - **Informational**: An Informational REP clarifies concepts within the RSS3 Network.
 It will not affect the implementation of the RSS3 Network.

 ## REP Workflow